-But the reality of that discrepancy is there as clear as the ink on the page ... in John's gospel Jesus walks by John the Baptizer and Andrew and Simon turn and follow him; in Mark's gospel John is in prison, and Jesus encounters those two on the beach in Galilee.
+But the reality of that discrepancy is there as clear as the ink on the page ... in John's gospel Jesus walks by John the Baptizer and Andrew and Simon turn and follow him; in Mark's gospel John is in prison and Jesus encounters those two on the beach in Galilee.
 What do we do with that?

-Many people over the past two thousand years have tried to smooth these kinds of things over by conflating the four gospels into one single version, to remove the kinks and bumps and make it all flow like homogenized milk.
-Thank God the church has resisted such temptations (although the Christmas Card companies still try their darndest!), because blending the four views of the events into one would rob us of a priceless resource for understanding the story of Jesus and His brief ministry.
-Even blending the three gospels that are so heavily interrelated - Mark, Matthew and Luke - would rob us of vital clues as to who Jesus was, and what He meant to the world.
+Many people over the past two thousand years have tried to duck around these kinds of contradictions by conflating the four gospels into one single version, attempting to remove the kinks and bumps and make it all flow like homogenized milk.
+Thank God the church has resisted such temptations (although the Christmas Card companies are still experts at it), because blending the four views of the events into one would rob us of a priceless resource for understanding the story of Jesus and his brief ministry.
+Even blending the three gospels that are so heavily interrelated - Mark, Matthew and Luke - robs us of vital clues as to who Jesus was and more importantly what he meant to the world.

 The real solution to deal with the discrepancy is to remember that several people who see the same event will describe it differently.
 This is still true today - ask any policewoman who is interviewing witnesses to an accident.
-"The car was green / no it was red / no it was a truck" And this is doubly true when someone is writing about an event and is trying to convey the meaning of the event to the readers, as is the case in our gospels.
-Recognizing the particular drum that each gospel author is beating helps to understand how they describe events, and to pick up on their intent.
+"The car was green / no it was red / no it was a truck!"
+This is doubly true when someone is writing about an event and is trying to emphasize the meaning and the importance of the event to the readers, as is the case in our gospels.
+Recognizing the particular drum that each gospel author is beating helps to understand how they shape their description of the events and to appreciate their intent.

-And Mark's intent is abundantly clear - to convey that time is running out, that there is a huge sense of urgency to respond to Jesus, and that people sensed something secret and mysterious about this Jesus that caused them to respond to Him "immediately".
-We see that sense of urgency throughout Mark's gospel in general, and in today's reading in particular.
+Mark's intent is abundantly clear - he has a driving urge to convey to his readers that time is running out, that there is a huge sense of urgency to respond to Jesus, and that people sensed something secret and mysterious about this Jesus that caused them to respond to Him "immediately".
+We see that sense of urgency throughout Mark's gospel in general and in today's reading in particular.
 There's no birth narrative, no Christmas story.
-Badda-bing, badda-boom: John the Baptizer has come and gone in a few short passages, and even Jesus' own trial by temptation in the wilderness has flashed by in a couple of sentences.
-We meet Jesus as he enters Galilee to begin his ministry, and hear his proclamation; "the time is fulfilled, and the kingdom of God is at hand; repent, and believe in the good news".
+Badda-bing, baddaboom: John the Baptizer has come and gone in a few short passages and even Jesus' own trial by temptation in the wilderness has flashed by in a couple of sentences.
+We meet Jesus as he enters Galilee to begin his ministry and hear his proclamation; "the time is fulfilled and the kingdom of God is at hand; repent and believe in the good news".
 There is a risk we might misunderstand his expression "the time is fulfilled" to mean that the waiting is over, that the tension is eased, that the state of urgency is over, when he was telling those who would listen exactly the opposite.
 "Now is the hour" might be a better way to put it.
 Or, "any minute, now".
 A sense of ultimate urgency, portending a momentous and cosmic event, implying a divine deadline.
 "Repent", he urges those around him, echoing the words of the one who had prepared his way, John the Baptiser now arrested and delivered up to the jailers.
 "Repent, turn away from your ways while there is still time" could be the fully expanded version.